bhrigu123/classifier/README.md

 # News
 This is a fork to update classifier mailnly for my own uses but to also address some of the issues people have reported and haven't been fixed yet.

+DONE: Enable config saving to a master file

 # TODO
-* Enable config saving for individual folders and possibly a master file
+* Individual folder config for paths and destinations
 * Enable recursive search.
 * Remove dependancies on arrow